 My name is Jake Lee.
 I'm a Boise native who learned to appreciate Idaho only after getting out and seeing what the rest of the world has to offer.
-My career has been divided between technology startups and nonprofit organizations.
-I care deeply about the Church serving the World, working with God toward the reconciliation of all things.
-My love of God's Word and Spirit led me to the Anglican Communion, where I fell that I have truly found my people.
+Prior to becoming a priest, my career was split between technology startups and nonprofit organizations.
+I care deeply about the Church serving the World and participating in the reconciliation of all creation to the Creator.
+My love of the Word and God's Spirit led me to the Anglican Communion, where I feel that I have truly found my people.
 I enjoy travel, writing, reading and getting involved in the Boise community.

 Being an artist, Jess was drawn to the rhythms, seasons , beauty and depth of the Anglican church and it's liturgy.
 In her words: “Music is a vital part of worship but is only one piece of our expression.
 When music is intertwined with confession, prayers, the Eucharistic Table and the the Word, we find these elements becoming a unified song of worship.”

 Jess and her husband Sean grew up in Southern California.
 By faith they moved to Idaho in 2007.
 They have 4 children and are passionate about family, missions and ecumenism.

 Coming from a life of addiction, depression and abuse, Jess has a distinct perspective on the freedom one has when made new in Christ.
 Her life has been a testimony of God's grace and forgiveness.